axisgroup/design-process/5-Prototype/README.md

 #### Prototype with InVision

-Invision really great for being able to take mockups from Photoshop or Sketch and allow for users to click through different states or pages.
+InVision really great for being able to take mockups from Photoshop or Sketch and allow for users to click through different states or pages.

 Example of a prototype on InVision: [Prototype: Conflicts in Democratic Republic of Congo](https://invis.io/3VBJDMIGC)

-#### QlikSense
+#### Qlik Sense

-When mocking up a QlikSense app, it is sometimes easier build sheets directly in QlikSense, especially when there's sample data provided.
+When mocking up a Qlik Sense app, it is sometimes easier build sheets directly in Qlik Sense, especially when there's sample data provided.
 The team can also explore extension objects on [Qlik Branch](http://branch.qlik.com)

 #### Tumult Hype